GoobyCorp/SAVE2VC/README.md

   -o OFILE, --ofile OFILE
                         The file to output to
   -e, --eeprom          EEPROM byte swap
-  -r, --resize          Attempt to resize the save STATRAM0 block
+  -r, --resize          Attempt to resize the STATRAM0 block
 ```